Aether700/Comp371Project/Comp371Project/Readme.txt

 	applied depends on the current movement mode selected
 - press P, T and L to change the rendering primitive used to render the selected model (P = points, T= triangles, L = lines)
--use U and J to scale up and down the selected model -use Z to attempt to shuffle the model (some models might not support this operation)
+- use U and J to scale up and down the selected model
+- use Z to attempt to shuffle the model (some models might not support this operation)
+- use G to reset an individual model
+- use H to reset all models

 Features: